 “Moving to private banking is relatively easier if you’re an investment advisor, product manager, portfolio manager, or asset-class specialist advisor,” says former Merrill Lynch private banker Rahul Sen, now head of wealth management at search firm The Omerta Group.
 “Some of the skills are transferable.”

-“It’s not easy to move mid-career into private banking unless you can demonstrate you have strong sales skills,” says Sean Kang, director of APAC wealth management at consultancy Scorpio Partnership.
+“It’s not easy to move mid-career into private banking unless you can demonstrate you have strong sales skills,” says a private banker at a European bank in Singapore.
 “That’s why some RMs use to hold sales job in investment banking, corporate banking, transaction banking, and priority banking.”

 It’s not just about being a product flogger, however.
 As the Asian private banking sector shifts more towards managing client assets on an advisory-fee basis, banks increasingly require their RMs to have strong technical skills.
 “The ability to construct and showcase investment portfolios, and having a deep understanding of financial markets are basic hygiene requirements needed for this job,” says Wee Choon Hock, an MD and desk head at UBS’s private bank in Singapore, who began his career working in equities at an investment bank.